Your travel expert

 Great Grebe, White-cheeked Pintail, Cinnamon Teal, Peruvian Thicknee, Plumbeous Rail, Belcher's Gull, Kelp Gull, Gray-headed Gull, Franklin's Gull, Black Skimmer, Yellowish Pipit, Peruvian Meadowlark, Yellow-hooded Blackbird, Many-colored Rush Tyrant, Wren-like Rushbird, Grassland Yellowfinch

-This morning we will take the first flight to the ancient Inca capital, Cuzco.
-As soon as we arrive, we will board our private transport and head south of the city to the high altitude lake of Huarcapay.
-Here, a classic array of high altitude aquatic species awaits us.
-We will also look for some species of Furnaridae typical of these xerophytic Andean environments.
-Finally, our main objective will be to observe the rare and incredible Bearded Mountaineer hummingbird, which forages on Tobacco flowers.
-Return to Cuzco in the early afternoon for a peaceful visit of the city.
-Discover the highlights of the colonial and pre-Hispanic architecture and history of the Inca capital.
+This morning, we will fly to the ancient Inca capital, Cuzco.
+As soon as we arrive, we will board our private transport and head south of the city to the high-altitude lake of Huarcapay.
+Here, an array of localized species awaits us.
+We will also look for some species of Furnarids that are typical of these xerophytic Andean environments.
+Our main objective will be to observe the rare Bearded Mountaineer hummingbird, which feeds on tobacco flowers.
+We’ll return to Cuzco in the early afternoon for a peaceful tour of the city, where we’ll discover the highlights of the colonial and pre-Hispanic architecture and history of the Inca capital.

 Dinner and overnight stay in a charming hotel.